Guidance for health and social care selection events

 There are other ways you can see our campuses and accommodation too, including our weekly student-led tours.

 Please have a think about how your experiences and skills will lend themselves to your chosen profession.
-At the selection event we want you to be able to demonstrate an insight into your chosen profession and be familiar with the NHS values and behaviours described in the NHS constitution that you will need to uphold.
+At the selection event we want you to be able to demonstrate an insight into your chosen profession and if relevant to your course be familiar with the NHS values and behaviours described in the NHS constitution that you will need to uphold.

 For further information on the standards required of students in the allied health professions and social work please take a look at the Health and Care professions code of conduct and ethics.